m-elgemaiey/play/sms_spam/README.md

 # SMS Spam Classifier
 Using the dataset from Kaggle: https://www.kaggle.com/uciml/sms-spam-collection-dataset
+Divided the dataset into 80% training set and 20% testing set.

 ## 1. GloVe word vectors + LSTM
 In this model I used spacy to tokenize and get the word vectors. word vectors are the input to LSTM and on top of that I used a dense layer of size 1 with sigmoid activation.